daminebenz/bbb-puppeteer/autotest007/README.md

 `node autotest007/parser.js data/01-01-2019_1` => focusing the logged folder.

-This will create `msgsTSV.tsv` and `proberTSV.tsv` files, that we will simply import them in a Google SpreadSheet to draw our graphs.
+This will create `puppeteer02.tsv` and `puppeteer03.tsv` files, that we will simply import them in a Google SpreadSheet to draw our graphs.

 ## Graphs

-`msgsTSV.tsv` and `proberTSV.tsv` are used to draw graphs in google spreadsheets:
+`puppeteer02.tsv` and `puppeteer03.tsv` are used to draw graphs in google spreadsheets:

 for example: